How often should you collect customer feedback? This question is raised more and more often, especially now, in the “era of customer feedback”.

 In order to understand what your customers experience, you need to understand the customers themselves and their unique circumstances.
 For starters, a safe bet is sending a feedback survey for a product after 30 days of use or within a day after you provided a service.
 Without question, the number is a simple benchmark and a common practice, but in real life, you should adopt the timing to your customer cycles.
 Check this article to learn more about the best practices of collecting customer feedback.

 Asking for customer feedback in the right time and via the right channel will not only boost your response and accuracy rates (here are a few extra ideas of how you can improve the response rates), but also will help you to understand what’s going on in the different customer touchpoints and in the different segments of the customer experience.
 Naturally, long surveys won’t work here.
-It might also make sense to limit, how many surveys invites does a single customer receive per year.
+It might also make sense to limit, how many surveys invites does a single customer receives per year.
 But generally, it does make sense to adjust your process to your customer’s lifecycle (e.g. when they feel relevant to provide you with some feedback) than vice versa (e.g. when your annual strategy cycle would benefit from some fresh customer data).

 2. No time gaps – address issues right away